TL;DR Summary

 Transformed the traditional workbook into a self-paced web platform with personalized onboarding, non-linear module access, and transparent progress tracking; helping students fit learning into 15-20 minute daily sessions.

-My Role in a Team of 5
+My Role in Team of 5

 User Interviews